griba2001/rust-monadic/README.md

 *flat_mapping* with lambdas as closures with capturing argument ownership

-Note: *let* introduce an expression, not a block.
+Note: *let* within the macro, introduces an expression, not a block.

 Example: monadic comprehensions à la Haskell